jlink/model-based-testing/docs/README.md

 ```

 We also have to modify our sequences generator to include this action.
-I have chosen a ratio of 5 to 1 between the standard actions and the new
+I have chosen a ratio of 5 to 1 between standard actions and the new
 raising action:

 ```java